Chief executives and the itch to quit

 MEDIAN CEO AGE IS 55 YEARS

-The longest serving of them is Martin Gilbert of the British fund Aberdeen Asset Management.
+The longest serving of them is Martin Gilbert of the British fund Aberdeen Asset Management (ADN.L).
 Though younger, at 57, Gilbert pips the 28.3-year tenure of Tullow's double thirty year-old Heavey, with 29.8 years at the helm.

-There are 17 top European CEOs who have been in the job for less than six months, and the youngest of the 225 in the group for whom ages were available is Vitaly Nesis, 37, who runs Polymetal International, the London-listed Russian precious metals miner.
+There are 17 top European CEOs who have been in the job for less than six months, and the youngest of the 225 in the group for whom ages were available is Vitaly Nesis, 37, who runs Polymetal International (POLYP.L), the London-listed Russian precious metals miner.

 While the recent spate of quitters are looking for something else to do, there are still some who appear to want nothing but.